bjeazhiyuan/bjeazhiyuan.github.io/README.md

-# bjeazhiyuan.github.io
+# College Admission Query Web (Simulated) for BJEA
-College Admission Query Web (Simulated) for BJEA
+Pretty simple web, just for internal use in BJEA.